Tata AIA Life Insurance Sampoorna Raksha Supreme is now more powerful with Tata AIA Vitality Riders benefits

-Mumbai (Maharashtra) [India], January 24 (ANI/PRNewswire): As the purest and most effective form of life insurance cover available, Term Insurance Plans safeguard policyholders and their families from the uncertainties of life.
-However, work schedules that keeps everyone busy daily have changed how people live and get affected.
+Mumbai (Maharashtra) [India], January 31 (ANI/BusinessWire India): As the purest and most effective form of life insurance cover available, Term Insurance Plans safeguard policyholders and their families from the uncertainties of life.
+However, work schedules that keep us busy daily have changed how we live and affected us.
 Tata AIA Life Sampoorna Raksha Supreme and Vitality Protect rider offer comprehensive protection with wellness benefits for those who wish to safeguard their families' futures.
-Besides death and terminal illness benefits, consumers now receive wellness benefits and premium discounts for healthy behaviors

 Tata AIA Vitality is a globally recognised, science-based wellness program that helps consumers understand and improve their health while also rewarding them.
-On enrolling into the Wellness Program, consumers get an upfront discount of up to 5 per cent on their premium.
+On enrolling into the Wellness Program, consumers get an upfront discount of up to 5% on your premium.
 The premium discount in the subsequent years may increase or decrease based on their Wellness status (decided based on their engagement levels, Completion of health assessments, achievement of fitness goals etc).

 The Tata AIA Vitality Protect rider offers coverage against a range of risks and consumers may opt for coverage against one or more risks as per their needs by choosing from the following Benefit Options: